hashicorp/terraform-provider-kubernetes/_examples/eks/README.md

 export CLUSTERNAME=$(terraform output -raw cluster_name)
 ```

-Change into the eks-cluster directory and create the EKS cluster infrastrcture.
+Change into the eks-cluster directory and create the EKS cluster infrastructure.

 ```
 cd eks-cluster